Central Idaho, Idaho, United States of America: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Make sure to find the necessary kind.
-A lot of adapters on sale are just plug changers and expect your electronics to convert the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types A and B. Be careful to get the correct type.
+Many adapters for sale now are simply plug changers and require your electronics to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be appropriate for most countries.

 Airplane phone mount